What Is Pneumatic Structures?

 The pneumatic structure is a membrane structure which is stabilized with the help of the compressed air.
 The Pneumatic structures are a very cost-effective type of Buildings for the longer span.

 The roof of the pneumatic structures are made from the rubber or enforce film with the help of polymers.
+The weight of the roofing membrane is balance and maintain with the help air compressors or blowers.

 Pneumatic structures are environment-friendly structures.
 In the construction of the Pneumatic structures, the pressure difference between the enclosed space and the exterior is responsible for building for its shape and stability.